-Having never spent much time in the Wheelhouse Bar on previous Princess Cruises, I was pleasantly surprised to gravitate to this venue several times during the cruise.
-It is a large venue (especially for a ship this size) with plenty of comfortable chairs and sofas arranged for privacy and coziness.
-There was almost always a singer in the Wheelhouse Bar during the evenings but I most enjoyed relaxing in there during the day, This is a fantastic place to curl up with a good book and a drink to completely chill out.
-The only exception to this was on one of the sea days when they held trivia in there and it was absolutely packed with people!
+Having never spent much time in the Wheelhouse Bar on previous Princess cruises, I was surprised I gravitated to this venue during the cruise.
+It’s a large venue (especially for the ship’s size) with plenty of chairs and sofas arranged for privacy and coziness.
+There’s almost always a singer during the evenings but I most enjoyed relaxing in there during the day.
+This is a fantastic place to enjoy a quiet drink to completely chill out.
+The only exception to this was on a sea day when trivia was held and it was absolutely packed with people!

 At the back of the ship (aft) is Club Fusion, very much like the Vista Lounge on other Princess ships.
 This venue has a good size dance floor for dancing and Zumba classes.
-TV screens positioned throughout the room are cleverly used for a variety of different events and activities such as karaoke, trivia and… did I mention Zumba?
-I always enjoy doing the Zumba classes on board and the instructor on the Sapphire was very good, she was friendly and kept everyone motivated.
+TV screens positioned throughout the room are cleverly used for a variety of events and activities such as karaoke and trivia.
+I always enjoy doing the Zumba classes onboard and the instructor on Sapphire was very good, she was friendly and kept everyone motivated.
 It definitely helps you feel better about the amount of food you eat on a cruise.

-This late night venue is situated on Deck 17 aft, accessed on Deck 16 with an escalator leading from the elevators.
-During the day it’s used as a Platinum and Elite members area, which was a bit of a shame as it looked like an excellent place to relax and gaze out at the wake view.
+This late night venue is situated on Deck 17 aft, accessed on Deck 16 with an escalator just off the elevators.
+During the day, it’s used as a Platinum and Elite members area.
+It looked like an excellent place to relax and gaze out at the wake view.
 The nightclub opens for all passengers at 10pm and had a range of themed music to dance you into the early hours.

 A grand theatre in keeping with the rest of the fleet, it has ample seating as long as you arrived around 15 minutes before each show.
 We found that some of the seating around the sides remained empty so it was easier to find more room there.
 I also like the little fold out tables found in the right-hand arm rests so you can pop your drink on them whilst enjoying the show.

 We watched three shows in the Theatre and favoured the guest shows, especially the Fly Boys, a four-piece singing act.
-They effortlessly transform modern songs into those in keeping with 30’s and 40’s swing music and keep the audience entertained between each song.
+They effortlessly transformed modern songs into swing versions and keep the audience entertained between each song.

-Princess Cruises is well-known for its great food on board its ships and has won numerous awards from USA Today, Cruise Critic, Cruise International and Food & Wine Magazine.
-The food is high in quality and I can honestly say that I never went hungry whilst on the Sapphire Princess; there is a good selection of food venues from casual to fine dining to suit your appetite.
+Princess Cruises is well-known for its great food and has won numerous awards from USA Today, Cruise Critic, Cruise International and Food & Wine Magazine.
+The food is high in quality and I can honestly say that I never went hungry on the Sapphire Princess; there is a good selection of food venues from casual to fine dining to suit your appetite.